 Have you tried foam yet?
 The kind you eat.
 It’s been around for a few years as a chic culinary food trend and honestly, I am not biting into it.
-To me, foam is a mass of agitated small bubbles like the ones I took a bath in or had fun blowing from a jar.
+To me, foam is a mass of agitated small bubbles like the ones you take a bath in or had fun blowing from a jar as a kid

-All of a sudden the world of fine dining has given us a new taste, food foams as a dramatic finishing touch to everything from appetizers to dessert.
+Lucky for us, the world of fine dining has created a new taste, food foams as a dramatic finishing touch to everything from appetizers to dessert.

-To make foam, you will need some sort of liquid, either juice or stock, depending on if the foam is for a savory dish or a sweet ending.
+Next you will need some sort of liquid, either juice or stock, depending on whether the foam is for a savory dish or a sweet ending.
 You will need to dissolve gelatin in a little warm water and allow it to sit for about 5 minutes.
 The gelatin is added to the juice or stock and allowed to set in the refrigerator for about 30 minutes.